-- The applicant must be an immediate family member of Valley College including child, step-child, spouse, sibling or parent. - The applicant must provide supporting documentation that shows their relationship to the Valley College Graduate. - The applicant must enroll in a Valley College diploma or degree program. - This scholarship cannot be combined with any other institutional scholarship - This Valley College scholarship will be applied to an account balance owed to the College and has no cash equivalency.
-It is institutional funding that is applied as a last dollar offset, up to the total amount specified in the award, to the student account balance after all eligible federal, state and local funding has been disbursed to the student's account. - Valley College must be able to verify that the applicant's family member was a graduate of Valley College.
+- The applicant must be an immediate family member of Valley College including child, step-child, spouse, sibling or parent. - The applicant must provide supporting documentation that shows their relationship to the Valley College Graduate. - The applicant must enroll in a Valley College diploma or degree program. - The applicant must complete and submit the application to the Financial Aid Department - This scholarship cannot be combined with any other institutional scholarship - Valley College must be able to verify that the applicant's family member was a graduate of Valley College.